An Implantable Vascular Access Device

 ξ Pre-filled syringes of 10 mL normal saline and heparin (100 u/mL) 5 mL

-If you receive antibiotic infusions at home, call your doctor or nurse about extra supplies.
-UW
+If you receive antibiotic infusions at home, call your child’s doctor or nurse about extra supplies.

-Central Supply can only distribute a 3-day supply.
-Your UW doctor can provide you with a
+UW Central Supply can only distribute a 3-day supply.
+Your child’s UW doctor can provide

 Your health care team may have given you this information as part of your care.
 If so, please use it and call if you